ANQIFENG/RATNUS/README.md

 #### Full Input Version:
 Trained with a comprehensive set of modalities as detailed in our paper.
 Strictly supports testing with an identical set of input features

-For calculating T1 map, PD map and Multi-TI images, please refer to [[sMRI Processing Pipeline](https://github.com/ANQIFENG/RATNUS?tab=readme-ov-file#smri-processing-pipeline)].
+For calculating T1 map, PD map and Multi-TI images, please refer to [sMRI Processing Pipeline](https://github.com/ANQIFENG/RATNUS?tab=readme-ov-file#smri-processing-pipeline).

-For generating diffusion derived features, please refer to [[dMRI Processing Pipeline](https://github.com/ANQIFENG/RATNUS?tab=readme-ov-file#dmri-processing-pipeline)].
+For generating diffusion derived features, please refer to [dMRI Processing Pipeline](https://github.com/ANQIFENG/RATNUS?tab=readme-ov-file#dmri-processing-pipeline).